-Many industries use SOP’s as a common way of ensuring tasks or operations are completed correctly, however SOP’s are essential in aviation.
+Many industries use SOP’s as a common way of ensuring tasks or operations are completed correctly, however SOP’s are essential and fundamental in aviation.

 SOP’s can also be developed as time goes by to incorporate improvements based on experience, accidents, near misses or innovations from other manufacturers or operators to suit the needs of a particular organisation.

-SOP’s should not be designed too detailed and exhaustive that the pilot does not provide any form of cognition to the process and not be too relaxed where the crew have too many options to decide between.
+SOP’s should not be designed to be too detailed and exhaustive that the pilot does not provide any form of cognition to the process and not be too relaxed to the point that the crew have too many options to decide between.